isc-projects/stork/doc/troubleshooting.rst

 --------------

+:Issue:       Protocol problem during the agent registration.
-:Issue:       During the registration process, the Stork Agent prints the ``problem with registering machine:
+:Description: During the registration process, the Stork Agent prints the ``problem with registering machine:
               Post "/api/machines": unsupported protocol scheme ""`` message.
 :Solution:    The ``--server-url`` argument is provided in the wrong format.
 It must be a canonical URL.
               It should begin with the protocol (``http://`` or ``https://``), contain the host (DNS name or